This is a gear review of the brand new Zpacks Mummy Sleeping Bag that was released in early 2023.

 Secondly, it is overstuffed by 30% extra 900 loft water-resistant down.
 I love this feature.
 It allows you to use the bag more times than most other bags before it needs to be washed.
 Perfect for the long-distance thru-hiker.

 When compared to other ultralight sleeping bags, the full-length zip increased the weight of this mummy sleeping bag slightly.
-But the ability to use the bag in a more varied range of temperatures and situations seems to be a good compromise.
+However, the ability to use the bag in a more varied range of temperatures and situations seems to be a good compromise.

 The anti-snag zip worked well thanks to a strip of webbing that runs the length of the zip, and the draft collar does a decent job of preventing drafts from entering.